SCECcode/ucvm_plotting/README.md

 7. [License](#license)

 # Installation:
 Prerequisite :  anaconda with python3 virtual environment.
 The python3 environment should include the following libraries.
-The required python2 environment can be added to an anaconda python3 installation with this command
+It is highly recommended to create an environment with this command to bring in the required python basemap modules

 * conda create -n python3 python>3.0 scipy pip numpy matplotlib basemap basemap-data-hires

 * install UCVM per instruction, https://github.com/SCECcode/ucvm/wiki
 * source ucvm's install_loc/conf/ucvm_env.sh